 Dog supplies

-Gone are the days when a dog only needed food and a warm place to sleep.
+Gone are the days when a dog needed only food and a warm place to sleep.
 Today’s pups come with a list of essentials: food and water bowls; beds and blankets; a collar, leash and harness; a dog crate and plenty of toys — all just the basics!
 As with food, the size of the dog can factor into the price of some supplies, with larger products generally tending to cost more.
 Additionally, some dog breeds are notorious for wearing out or chewing up their belongings faster than others, adding to the overall expense.7

 Veterinary costs